-Sumana Chatterjee, Emily Cottrell, Stephen J Rose, Talat Mushtaq, Avinash Vickram Maharaj, Jack Williams, Martin O Savage, Louise A Metherell and Hl Storr
+Sumana Chatterjee, Emily Cottrell, Stephen J Rose, Talat Mushtaq, Avinaash V Maharaj, Jack Williams, Martin O Savage, Louise A Metherell and Helen L Storr

-Methods: 6Ψ-GHR and WT-GHR mRNA transcripts of 4 6Ψ patient (height SDS −4.2 to −3.1) and 1 control fibroblasts were investigated by RT-PCR.
+6Ψ-GHR and WT-GHR mRNA transcripts of four 6Ψ patients (height SDS −4.2 to −3.1) and one control fibroblast were investigated by RT-PCR.
 Transcripts were quantified by qRT-PCR and delta delta CT analysis and compared using ANOVA with Bonferroni correction.
 In eleven 6Ψ patients, 40 genes known to cause GHI/SS were analysed by targeted next generation sequencing.

-Results: RT-PCR confirmed 6Ψ-GHR transcript in the 6Ψ patients but not control.
+RT-PCR confirmed 6Ψ-GHR transcript in the 6Ψ patients but not in the control.
 6Ψ-GHR transcript levels were comparable in patients 1 and 3 but significantly different among all other patients.
-The mean 6Ψ:WT transcript ratios ranged from 29–71:1 for patients 1–4 and correlated negatively with height SDS (R = −0.85; p< 0.001).
-Eight deleterious variants in 6 genes were detected but the number of gene hits did not correlate with the degree of SS in individual 6Ψ patients.
+The mean 6Ψ:WT transcript ratios ranged from 29–71:1 for patients 1–4 and correlated negatively with height SDS (R = −0.85; P < 0.001).
+Eight deleterious variants in six genes were detected, but the number of gene hits did not correlate with the degree of SS in individual 6Ψ patients.